In this Gardener's HQ guide, we'll explore cultivating Alyssum plants in your garden, indoor spaces, and other settings.

 The soil type is not overly important but ideally should be well drained, not too rich and have a pH between 5.6 and 7.4.

-Alyssum requires between 5 and 6 days to germinate.
-If germinating plants indoor they should be grown for 9 weeks, in cool temperatures and well lit conditions, before planting outdoors in the spring or autumn.
+Alyssum requires between five and six days to germinate.
+If germinating plants indoor they should be grown for nine weeks, in cool temperatures and well lit conditions, before planting outdoors in the spring or autumn.